 Smoking-Related Macular Degeneration

-Macular degeneration is one of the leading causes of vision loss in people over 50 years of age in developed countries.
-This is a condition that affects the macula, a part of the retina responsible for central vision and the perception of details.
+Macular degeneration is one of the leading causes of vision loss in people over 50 in developed countries.
+It affects the macula, a part of the retina responsible for central vision and the perception of detail.
 Damage to the macula can cause blurred vision and, in severe cases, blindness.

 Numerous studies have shown a strong relationship between smoking and an increased risk of developing macular degeneration.
 Tobacco smoke contains a variety of toxic chemicals that can damage blood vessels and retinal cells.
-These adverse effects may increase the risk of formation of drusen (yellow deposits on the retina), which are an early sign of macular degeneration.
+These adverse effects can increase the risk of drusen formation (yellow deposits in the retina), which are an early sign of macular degeneration.

-Additionally, smoking can accelerate the progression of macular degeneration in people who already have it.
-Smoking damage to blood vessels can worsen circulation in the retina, which in turn aggravates the disease.
+Furthermore, smoking can accelerate the progression of macular degeneration in people who already have it.
+The damage caused by tobacco to blood vessels can impair circulation in the retina, which in turn worsens the disease.

 Cataracts are another common eye problem related to smoking.
-A cataract is an opacity in the lens of the eye, usually resulting in cloudy or blurred vision.
-As it progresses, cataract can severely affect vision, and the only effective solution is surgery to remove the cloudy lens and replace it with an artificial lens.
+A cataract is a clouding of the eye's lens, which typically results in cloudy or blurred vision.
+As it progresses, cataracts can severely impair vision, and the only effective solution is surgery to remove the cloudy lens and replace it with an artificial lens.

 In addition to increasing the risk of developing cataracts, smoking is also associated with a higher risk of complications after cataract surgery.
 Smokers may experience a slower recovery and a higher risk of postoperative infection.